Nissan Bluebird: North America (810)

 In North America, Datsun marketed the 810 series Bluebird sold as the Datsun 810 from February 1977 to 1980—the direct ancestor of the long running Datsun/Nissan Maxima range.
 The Datsun 810 model line began with the six-cylinder Nissan Bluebird 2000G6 sold in Japan.
-With a longer nose than the regular Bluebird, to accommodate a longer inline-six engine, it was powered by two versions of the SOHC L-series I6 engine: a 2.0 L displacement for the Japanese market and the 2.4-liter L24E unit for the US market.
+With a longer nose than the regular Bluebird, to accommodate a longer inline-six engine, it was powered by two versions of the SOHC L-series I6 engine: a 2.0 L displacement for the Japanese market and the 2.4-litre L24E unit for the US market.
 The bigger American engine could reach 125 hp SAE.
 The Sport version channeled power through a four-speed manual transmission for the sedan and wagon, five-speed transmission for the coupe.
 These cars were rear-wheel drive and had a semi-trailing arm rear suspension.
 The six-cylinder station wagon variant, only sold in North America, had a rear live axle to handle extra weight.
 Some fuel-injected versions had automatic transmissions.

 The two-door coupé version was introduced in North America in January 1979 for the 1979 model year.
 Around the same time, the 810 received an exterior refresh.
 The coupé version was never available in second generation 810/Maximas.
 The new Datsun 280ZX did not share much of the 810's chassis as thought, though the 810 was not available with that Z car's larger 2.8 L engine.
 The first use of the "Maxima" name happened on a domestic Japanese market luxury version of the Stanza, in August 1977.

 910 series

 The Bluebird 910, the last of the rear-wheel drive Bluebirds, featured simple clean-cut lines, unlike the "Coke Bottle" styling of its predecessor.
 It did however retain the same engine range, the same MacPherson strut suspension and the same 2500 mm wheelbase as the 810.
-Starting with this generation, in Japan the Bluebird returned to offering only four-cylinder vehicles, and the six-cylinder Bluebird was replaced by the Nissan Skyline based Nissan Leopard at Nissan Bluebird Store Japanese dealerships.
+Starting with this generation, in Japan the Bluebird returned to offering only four-cylinder vehicles, and the six-cylinder Bluebird was replaced by the Nissan Skyline based Nissan Leopard at Nissan Store Japanese dealerships.
 Bluebirds of this generation were renowned for reliability but rusted away in salted areas long before the engine gave trouble.
 Nissan realigned with the Japanese Stanza/Auster/Violet sedans which were assigned to individual Japanese Nissan dealerships.

 This car was also assembled in Australia, in South Africa, in Taiwan, and in New Zealand.
 This generation was also the basis of the North American Datsun/Nissan 810 Maxima from 1980 onwards.

 In Europe, the Bluebird was joined in 1981 by the similar-sized Stanza, which gave Nissan buyers the alternative option of front-wheel drive and a hatchback body style for the first time, as front-wheel drive hatchbacks were by now overtaking rear-wheel drive saloons in popularity.